Infinity26/Infinity26/README.md

 - 👋 Hi, I’m @Infinity26
-- 👀 I’m interested in teaching my self different things
+- 👀 I’m interested in..
-- 🌱 I’m currently learning how to read and configure codes
+- 🌱 I’m currently...
-- 💞️ I’m looking to collaborate on something interesting
+- 💞️ I’m looking to collaborate on..
 - 📫 How to reach me : lexirose1019@gmail.com

 <!---